 Subject: Warning letter for misconduct

 It has been reported that on [enter date] you came to work heavily intoxicated.
 Under the influence, you are also reported to have misbehaved with fellow workers and used indecent language.
-Such behavior is absolutely intolerable at the workplace.
+Such behavior is intolerable in the workplace.
 We at [enter company name] endeavor to maintain a healthy and comfortable environment for our employees.
 Any behavior or actions that violate the comfort of employees shall be strictly dealt with.

 This notice is a warning against such future behavior.
-Failure to comply with organizational norms and disrupting office environment will lead to disciplinary action against you.
+Failure to comply with organizational norms and disrupting the office environment will lead to disciplinary action against you.
 You are required to issue a formal apology for your behavior.
 A copy of this warning will also be added to your employee record.

 Sincerely,